 - Equipment costs include Capital Equipment (CapEx), and M&S (Materials and Supplies).
-Overhead rates generally apply only to M&S, which includes items such as laboratory consumables and shipping costs. - Equipment costs are estimated for each task and are documented in the Basis of Estimates. - Equipment cost estimates are done in FY2022 dollars for the rebaselining exercise.
-These costs are escalated at 2.15% / year.
-Risks that equipment inflation is higher than normal (inflationary risk) is captured in the Risk Register (PM1). - All costs in the resource-loaded schedule are in US dollars.
+Overhead rates generally apply only to M&S, which includes items such as laboratory consumables and shipping costs. - Equipment costs are estimated for each task and are documented in the Basis of Estimates. - Equipment cost estimates will be done in FY2022 dollars for the rebaselining exercise.
+Currently no escalation is used for equipment costs, as experience shows that the costs are as likely to go down, as they are to go up due to manufacturing and sourcing improvements. - All costs in the resource-loaded schedule are in US dollars.
 The NSF scope has very little exposure to non-US currency fluctuations. - Uncertainty in equipment cost estimates is managed using contingency, as described below.